groupdocs-total/GroupDocs.Total-Products/english/total/net/add-jpg-image-watermark-to-dot-viewer.md

     content_left: |
         [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate JPG image watermark into Word (DOT) documents using a few lines of C# .NET code.

-        *   Instantiate watermarker with input DOT document
+        *   Instantiate Watermarker with input DOT document
         *   Use JPG watermark image path as constructor parameter of ImageWatermark class
         *   Set the watermark size and alignment
         *   Add watermark to the watermarker and generate output document